There is a great need for the services that LIFEDesigns and other similar providers offer.

 - A two-way link between poverty and disability creates a vicious circle.
 Poor people are more at risk of acquiring a disability due to lack of access to good nutrition, health care, sanitation, safe living and working conditions.
 Once this occurs, people face barriers to the education, employment, and public services that can help them escape poverty.

-- One of the most common reasons employers give for not hiring is fear of costly accommodations.
-The Department of Labor states the employers in a 2010 study reported that (56%) of accommodations cost absolutely nothing, and the rest were less than $600.
+One of the most common reasons employers give for not hiring is fear of costly accommodations.
+However,

 - The U.S. Surgeon General reports 10 percent of children and adolescents in the United States have serious emotional and mental disorders causing significant problems in school and with peers.